FuzionView/FV-Docs/source/openfv.rst

 ================

 This is a quick overview to get you started using FuzionView.

+There are two ways to see a ticket:
+  * Option 1: Via a link sent to you by your System Operator - just click the link and the ticket will be displayed.
+For tips on using the Ticket Viewer, checkout this `guide <https://uumpt.sharedgeo.net/docs/ticketviewer.html>`_
+  * Option 2: Using a login to get to the FuzionView menu.
+Continue reading to learn about the options on the FuzionView menu.

-*Please note: FuzionView is an open source product and your login experience may be different.*
+*Please note: FuzionView is an open source product and the login experience may change.*

 .. figure:: /_static/Login0.png
    :alt: The FuzionView login page